vigneshbirru/Delta/README.md

 # Delta
-this is Demo for Git &amp; GitHub class
+this is a Demo for the Git &amp; GitHub class.